2anki/server/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/5da03a4d-2c54-4343-8949-33124d2211e5/deploy-status)](https://app.netlify.com/sites/vibrant-swirles-654fce/deploys)

+Notion2Anki is a passion project.
+We are trying to make this a good way to make Anki flashcards easier, better and faster.
 This is tool a to let you convert your Notion [toggle lists][tl] to Anki cards easily.
+No technical skills required and 100% free to use by anyone anywhere 🤗

 [tl]: https://www.notion.so/Toggles-c720af26b4bd4789b736c140b2dc73fe